microsoft/navcontainerhelper/NavContainerHelper.md

 The NAV container images supports a number of parameters and some of them are used in the above output.
 All of these parameters can be omitted and the NAV container image has a default behavior for them.

-As you might have noticed, the Nav-ContainerHelper transfers the password to the container as an encrypted string and the key to decrypt the password is shared in a file and deleted afterwards.
+As you might have noticed, the New-NavContainer transfers the password to the container as an encrypted string and the key to decrypt the password is shared in a file and deleted afterwards.
 This allows you to use Windows Authentication with your domain credentials in a secure way.

 # NAV container image tags